Save up to 25%… Shop Our Birthday Sale Now!

 What trees does chaga grow on

-Stages of Chaga Growth
+What Are the Stages of Chaga Mushroom Growth?

-The decay of the heartwood can last for another 30 to 80 years, although chaga can be harvested after 3-5 years of growth.
+The decay of the heartwood can last for another 30 to 80 years, although wild chaga can be harvested after 3-5 years of growth.
 When the host tree or a part of it dies, the actual mushroom (fruiting body) of chaga can appear.

 How chaga grows: stage 1

-In the first stage of chaga growth, its spores have penetrated the birch tree, germinated, and have begun to consume the heartwood.
+In the first stage of chaga mushroom growth, its spores have penetrated the birch tree, germinated, and have begun to consume the heartwood.

 How chaga grows: stage 2

-In the second stage of growth, the fungus will then push toward the exterior of the tree consuming the wood as it goes.
+In the second stage of growth, the fungus will then push toward the exterior of the tree, consuming the wood as it goes.

 How chaga grows: stage 3